RocketChat/docs-old/legal/privacy.md

 When you access the Service by or through a mobile device, this Usage Data may include information such as the type of mobile device you use, the IP address of your mobile device, your mobile operating system, the app version, the type of mobile Internet browser you use, unique device identifiers and other diagnostic data.

+As a byproduct of the usage data within a Rocket.Chat instance, Administrators may chose to share aggregated and therefore anonymous, non-personal data with us to help us learn more about how our product is being used.
+The information shared is the same information as is shown on the "info"-page of the administration panel of an instance.
+E.g. this statistics sharing would transmit the total # of channels, but it would not transmit the actual channel names, and so on, preserving privacy of your workspace.
+This is completely optional to use and can be activated and deactivated any time.

 #### Location Data

 We may use and store information about your location if you give us permission to do so (“Location Data”).
-We use this data to provide features of our Service, to improve and customize our Service.
+We use this data to provide features of our Service (only to allow you to share your location to another user via Rocket.Chat, if it was enabled by the administrator).

 You can enable or disable location services when you use our Service at any time, through your device settings.

 #### App Data

 When you use the Marketplace, you may choose to install Apps provided by Rocket.Chat.
-These Apps generally request instance-related and therefore nonpersonal data, such as software version, amount of users, and similar.
+These Apps process data from your instance of Rocket.Chat and therefore nonpersonal data, such as software version, amount of users, and similar.
 Depending on the purpose and your actual usage of the App (e.g. enabling certain features), Personal Data may however be processed.
 E.g. you enable an integration, which processes your users´information.
 The description of the App will make the types of personal data sufficiently clear as well as any potential deviations from this policy.

 For Third Party Apps on the Marketplace, the Vendor will provide you with a specific privacy policy that governs his Third Party App.